BenjaminKyamanywa/playground/ground_012/Random Quote Generator/Building a random quote generator.md

 - `showLoadingSpinner`: Displays a loading spinner and hides the quote container while data is being fetched.
 - `removeLoadingSpinner`: Hides the loading spinner and displays the quote container once data is successfully loaded.
 - `newQuote`: Selects a random quote from the `apiQuotes` array and updates the `quoteText` and `authorText` elements with the quote's content.
-Adjusts the font size of the quote text if it’s too long.
-Also manages the visibility of the loading spinner.
+Adjusts the font size of the quote text if it’s too long and also manages the visibility of the loading spinner.

 ```JS